denten-books/plain-text/main.md

 scholar can and should adopt an interrogatory stance towards value creation as such, which ultimately allows her to "form new judgments of value and significance [@hirsch1968, 331]."
-In this camp we also find "Contingencies of Value," a 1983 article by Barbara Herrnstein Smith, where the author urges her peers to make the examination of social value-creating mechanisms a part of their academic discipline.
+In this camp we also find "Contingencies of Value," by Barbara Herrnstein Smith, published in 1983.
+At the time, Smith urged her peers to make the examination of social value-creating mechanisms a part of their academic discipline.
 "What are commonly taken to be *signs* of literary value, are also its *springs*," Smith writes [@smith1983, 30].
 And the springs unmistakably push the whole enterprise towards the Western, economically privileged, model of the canon.
 Texts that survive in the teaching and the selling of literature survive as long as they do not radically subvert the prevailing ideology.
 Smith stops short from offering a way out of the conundrum.
 For even as the canon grows to include previously excluded voices, those voices take on the shape of soft acquiescence.
-The custodians of the Western canon "cannot grasp or acknowledge" that alternative forms of litirariness and textuality can take on the functions of Dante or Homer for others [@smith1983, 1-35].
+The custodians of the Western canon "cannot grasp or acknowledge" that alternative forms of literariness and textuality can take on the functions of Dante or Homer for others [@smith1983, 1-35].
 I am appropriately galvanized by Smith's fiery rhetoric, but must admit that not much has changed since the 1980s.
 The compromise does not approach the very peculiarity of the question itself.
 Must